Paramount Hotel: Schrager operation

 The hotel was closed for an 18-month remodeling project in 1988.
 The space, redesigned by Haigh Architects with decorations by Philippe Starck, was renovated and renamed the Paramount Hotel.
 The project, which cost $31.3 million, added several amenities and eateries.
 The hotel's 610 rooms were reopened gradually starting in late 1989, with forty rooms being completed every two weeks.
 The hotel officially reopened in August 1990; to publicize the renovation, large numbers of apples were mailed to travel agents, an allusion to New York City's nickname, the Big Apple.
 Schrager also paid Wieden & Kennedy to create three advertisements for the hotel, which aired during the 1992 Academy Awards.
 The city's hotel-occupancy rate at the time was relatively high, and the surrounding neighborhood was rundown, leading one observer to write: "That Schrager would spend more than $1 million on ads right now is questionable."
 Despite its central location, the Paramount charged less than $100 per night for the cheapest rooms.

 The hotel's restoration was part of a revival of the Times Square area.
 After the renovations, Schrager and Pilevsky fell behind on paying city taxes on the property, and they owed $2.6 million by 1991.
 The Whiskey Bar opened at the hotel in 1991 and was instantly popular; this was followed in 1992 by a restaurant called Brasserie des Theatres.
 Schrager planned to spend $2 million on renovating the vacant basement into a nightclub similar to Studio 54, but it remained empty.
 A restaurant named Coco Pazzo Teatro opened in the Paramount Hotel in 1996.
 Starck designed another renovation for the hotel in 1998, which took seven months and cost $7 million.
 The lobby's lighting was brightened, while the rooms were largely painted white and were refitted with new furniture.
-By that time, revenue per available room was about 6.6 percent higher than the average rate in the hospitality industry.v The Whiskey Bar relocated to the W Times Square in 2001, and the space was replaced with a small bar.
+By that time, revenue per available room was about 6.6 percent higher than the average rate in the hospitality industry.
+The Whiskey Bar relocated to the W Times Square in 2001, and the space was replaced with a small bar.